 Staff members of the Career Services & Cooperative Education Center help students develop the understanding and skills needed to make informed choices throughout their careers.
 We firmly believe that students who use our services from the beginning of their academic experience – freshman year is not too early – will gain a competitive edge in the employment marketplace.
 Over time, they will learn how their particular abilities, interests and values fit into the world of work.
 This knowledge, along with well-developed job search tools and skills, will help UMass Lowell graduates secure enjoyable and meaningful career opportunities throughout their lifetime.
 Following are the services we provide.

-Students can schedule individual 50-minute career counseling appointments by calling our office.
-We also offer walk-in hours each week for 15-minute consultations (typically, resume and cover letter reviews).
+Students can schedule an individual appointment via our website.
+We also offer drop-in hours each week for 15-minute consultations.
 A career counselor can help with:

 When a student is exploring which major to choose (or to change to), discussing results of one or more vocational assessments with a career counselor can be helpful.
 The Career & Co-op Center offers the following assessments free of charge: